woocommerce/features/readme.txt

 * UI tweaks for WordPress 3.8.
 * Default args are now filterable via woothemes_features_default_args.
 * Adds the ability to link only features with a custom URL set.
+* Adds a new %%PERMALINK%% tag to the templating engine.
+* Adjusts the 'id' parameter to cater for multipe ID values.

 = 1.3.1 =
 * 2013-08-01.